What is tuition?

 Does MGCCC have clubs and organizations?

 MGCCC offers many clubs and organizations that vary by campus.
-We offer intercollegiate and intramural athletics, academic clubs, drama productions, musical performances, Student Council, and Reflections (an orientation and recruitment organization).
+We offer intercollegiate and intramural athletics, academic clubs, drama productions, musical performances, Student Government Association, and Reflections (an orientation and recruitment organization).
 We also offer various activities on campus such as Club Day, Spring Fever Week and Oktober Fest that you may attend in your spare time at Gulf Coast.